bogdan-ciulei/movie_booker/README.md

    Copy conanfile.txt from msvc/ to the root of the project ( this will change the build system to MSBuild ).
    Run
 >		conan profile detect -f
    This should autodetect your system configuration succesfully.
-If it fails and compilation fails, replace the %YSERPROFILE%\.conan\profiles\default with the one from msvc\conan\profiles **making sure to edit everything according to your machine configuration**.
+If it fails and compilation fails, replace the %USERPROFILE%\.conan\profiles\default with the one from msvc\conan\profiles **making sure to edit everything according to your machine configuration**.
    Run
 >		conan install . -s build_type=Debug --build=missing -of build\x64\debug\props
 >		conan install . -s build_type=Release --build=missing -of build\x64\release\props